Dzliera/Configuration-UI/README.md

     }
     ```

 It's done.
-Navigate to `/configuration` in browser and you will see configuration editor page: <br> <br>
+Navigate to `/configuration` in browser and you will see configuration editor page:

 ![ConfigurationUi](Docs/Images/SampleUi.png)

 # Important Notes